 The banks have sent 18,100 redress determinations to customers, 14,600 of which include a cash redress offer, and 3,500 confirm that the IRHP sale complied with our rules or that the customer suffered no loss.

 In addition to the £2 billion of redress payable to customers, the banks have set aside money to cover the costs of having to terminate customers’ IRHPs early (the banks bear the cost of IRHP payments that customers would have made in the future), the costs of employing more than 3,000 people to carry out the review exercise, and the costs of engaging independent reviewers to look at every case.

 In the coming months, the banks expect to deal with all remaining cases, including claims for consequential losses and customers who have challenged their redress offers.

-For this reason, the banks will shortly begin writing to customers who have received a final redress offer but who have not yet accepted it.
+For this reason, the banks have started writing to customers who have received a final redress offer but who have not yet accepted it.
 These customers will receive a reminder of their offers, and will then be given a reasonable time (at least 3 months) to accept the offer.

 The redress scheme was designed to deliver fair and reasonable redress to customers as quickly as possible, without the need to spend time and money building and arguing cases for themselves.
 However, the IRHP Review does not remove or replace customers' rights to go to the Financial Ombudsman Service or through the courts.